-Artists should not expect simplified rules for their specific area of activity; however, the main features of the tax law become quite clear if one invests some time and attention into individual relevant cases.
+Artists and creatives should not expect simplified rules for their specific area of activity; however, the main features of the tax law become quite clear if one invests some time and attention into individual relevant cases.

-The specific aspects of the taxation of international artistic activities (among others) are somewhat simply called “Ausländersteuer” (English: foreigner tax).
+The specific aspects of the taxation of international artistic or creative activities (among others) are somewhat simply called “Ausländersteuer” (English: foreigner tax).
 This term does not pertain to the taxation of foreigners but to the taxation of income generated in two or more countries.
 The correct name would be “beschränkte Steuerpflicht" (English: limited tax liability) because only the country of residence may tax the worldwide income of its residents, i.e. its access is “unlimited.”
 The other country in which an actor/actress gives a performance, for example, may only tax the income earned within its borders – its access is thus “limited.”

 The basic question for artists and creatives is the following: What country may tax their income if they are working in a country other than their home country?